wp-plugins/ad-inserter/readme.txt

 == Changelog ==

+= 1.5.5 =
+* Few bug fixes and code improvements
+* Added support to export and import all Ad Inserter settings

 = 1.5.4 =
 * Many code optimizations and cosmetic changes
 * Header and Footer code blocks moved to settings tab (#)